Case study: V5 check car logbook.

-Attention to detail
+Attention to detail for car buyers

-The selling dealer stated the vehicle was 2 owners from new (as stated via a V5 check) but Andrew’s CarVeto report stated 5 owners from new.
+The selling dealer stated the vehicle was 2 owners from new (as stated via a V5C check), but Andrew’s CarVeto report reported five owners.

 CarVeto had also reported the vehicle was registered from new on 30th January 2007, almost 16 months later than what the dealer has reported.

-We quickly confirmed that the number of owners recorded by DVLA and CarVeto was correct.
+We confirmed the number of owners recorded by DVLA and CarVeto were correct.
 The vehicle was 5 owners from new.

 After a conversion with the dealers, it turned out they had taken the car in part exchange some weeks earlier and were cleverly deceived into believing the car was 2005 with 1 previous owner from new.

-A good lesson for car buyers
+Lesson for car buyers

-67% Of our customers admitted they did not compare the car owner information on their Veto check with the car documentation.
+67% Of our customers admitted they did not compare the car owner information on their CarVeto check with the car documentation.
 Of the 67%, more than 90% said they had bought a CarVeto to ensure the car had no outstanding finance or had ever been stolen.

 The team, CarVeto